mitch-perry/GameCom/README.md

 - EColiModel/

-  Models, code, and output files for reproducing results in Section 4.1 for the community of four auxotrophic *E. coli.* strains.
+  Models, code, and output files for reproducing results in Section 4.1 of the main text and Section S.4.1 in the *SI* for the community of four auxotrophic *E. coli.* strains.
   - GameCom/

-    Has final data for creating Figure 2 and Table 1 in the main text, and Figures 1 -- 4 in the *SI*, as well as the following Jupyter notebooks for creating this data:
+    Has final data for creating Figure 2 and Table 1 in the main text, and Figures 1 -- 4 in the *SI*, as well as the following Jupyter notebooks for creating this data.
+    This is the main folder to focus on for running and analyzing GameCom for the four *E. coli* community.

     - ecoli_model_compute_ss_gne.ipynb

       Computes steady state GNE.
+If you're just interested in recreating the results in the paper from already computed steady states, skip this notebook.

     - ecoli_model_stability.ipynb

       Reads in steady state GNE produced by previous notebook, and determines stability to biomass changes and stability to invasion by fifth *E. coli.* strain.
+      If you're just interested in recreating the results in the paper from already computed stable and unstable steady states, skip this notebook.

     - ecoli_model_bm_stability_analysis.ipynb

       Analyze metabolism of steady state GNE that are stable and unstable to biomass perturbations.
 Create Figure 2 (a) in main text and Figure 1 (a) in *SI*, as well as Table 1 in main text.
 Also do FVA analysis and create Figures 2 --4 in the *SI*.

     - ecoli_model_invasion_stability_analysis.ipynb

       Analyze metabolism of steady state GNE that are invaded and uninvaded by fifth *E. coli.* strain.
 Create Figure 2 (b) in main text and Figure 1 (b) in *SI*.

   - ModelFiles/

     .mat files specifying community metabolism.
 Taken from SteadyCom code.

     - FourSpecies/
     - FiveSpecies/

   - NECom/

     Implementation of NECom for comparison to GameCom.

     - NECom_Ecoli.ipynb

   - SteadyCom/

     .mat files for using SteadyCom code available from https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005539#sec014 to run SteadyCom for comparison and to make .mat files to feed into GameCom.

     - makeEcoliModel.m

       Create .mat files specifying the community model.

     - steadyComFourSpeciesEcoli.m

       Apply SteadyCom to four *E. coli.* strain community.